This page needs JavaScript activated to work.

 Read more

-In high demand on the concert platform, highlights include her role debut as Marguerite Damnation de Faust with the Boston Youth Symphony Orchestra (Federico Cortese), Mozart Requiem with the Cleveland Orchestra (Franz Welser-Möst) and Barcelona Symphony (Trevor Pinnock), Christmas Oratorio with Montréal Symphony Orchestra (Leonardo García Alarcón), The Listeners by Caroline Shaw with the Philharmonia Baroque Orchestra (Richard Egarr), Das Paradies und die Peri with the Czech Philharmonic Orchestra (Daniel Harding) and her Tanglewood Festival debut singing Berlioz’s Les Nuits D’été with the Boston Symphony Orchestra (Dmitri Slobodeniouk).
-A regular interpreter of Messiah, recent performances have included the National Arts Centre Orchestra (Bernard Labadie), the Handel & Haydn Society (Václav Luks) and for St Paul Chamber Orchestra (Paul McCreesh).
+Other recent highlights include her role debut as Marguerite Damnation de Faust with the Boston Youth Symphony Orchestra (Federico Cortese), Mozart’s Requiem with the Cleveland Orchestra (Franz Welser-Möst) & Barcelona Symphony (Trevor Pinnock), Bach’s Christmas Oratorio with Orchestre symphonique de Montréal (Leonardo García Alarcón), Caroline Shaw’s The Listeners with the Philharmonia Baroque Orchestra (Richard Egarr), Das Paradies und die Peri with the Czech Philharmonic Orchestra (Daniel Harding) and her Tanglewood Festival debut singing Berlioz’s Les Nuits D’été with Boston Symphony Orchestra (Dmitri Slobodeniouk).
+A regular interpreter of Handel’s Messiah, recent performances have included with the National Arts Centre Orchestra (Bernard Labadie), Handel & Haydn Society (Václav Luks), St Paul Chamber Orchestra (Paul McCreesh) and with Collegium 1704 (Václav Luks) for a European tour.

-As a recording artist, Amereau appears as the Sorceress Dido and Aeneas with La Nuova Musica for the Pentatone label and in Caroline Shaw’s The Listeners with the Philharmonia Baroque Orchestra on their own label.
+As a recording artist, Amereau appears as the Sorceress in Purcell’s Dido and Aeneas with La Nuova Musica for the Pentatone label and in Caroline Shaw’s The Listeners with the Philharmonia Baroque Orchestra on their own label.
 Avery’s first solo album of Handel arias with Nicholas McGegan and the Philharmonia Baroque Orchestra, selected as Editor’s Choice in Gramophone Magazine, was released in 2020 to huge critical acclaim.

-2024/25 season / 528 words.
+2025/26 season / 650 words.
 Not to be altered without permission.

 Performances